aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.uue/uuearchive/save/_index.md

 ## Examples

-Writes encoded data to file.
+Write encoded data to file.

 ```csharp
 using (var archive = new UueArchive())